Thailand Travel Tips by Samui Explorer

 There will be a variety of condiments, vinegar, sugar, and chili in a tub; simply add and taste.
 Some stalls will have a tray of vegetables and herbs to add.

-And for this Thai delight, 40 THB–50 THB.
+The price for this Thai delight ranges from 40 to 50 THB.

 Hotel Restaurants